 In addition to these experiences, we also offer residential visits that take place in Year 3 and Year 5.
 The programme takes our children to Magdalena Farm in Year 3 to be immersed in outdoor adventures and experiences, where they will take part in adventurous activities such as looking after livestock, hiking and low ropes and being away from home without Mum and Dad.
 In Y5, we offer a city visit to Bath and Bristol or London, where your child will experience historical museums, visit and enjoy a theatre performance and experience the sights and sounds of being in the city.

-As a school, we are very fortunate in being able to now offer our own out door learning area in addition to 'Hummer Woods'.
+As a school, we are very fortunate in being able to now offer our own out door learning opportunities.

 Autumn Term - Winter Gardening with Mr Critchell